anon-blue/anon.blue/README.txt

-dfsdffs Shalom nudniks           fddsfsdfdsfdsafdfsdf              WDSAdaadadsas ssswasdsc
+dfsdffs Shalom nudniks           fddsfsdfdsfdsafdfsdf              WDSAdaa=kkkkk kkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkk    caonimadeb
                                          fresh      there are somethings differe nt after fresh.

-                                                    all i see is blue
+                           hahahhahahahkhlll        all i see is blue